Runnable/slash-docker/java/_posts/2016-06-29-docker-and-java.markdown

 # Conclusion

 You can compile and run three different types of Java applications without the need to install special tools or environment components.
-As you can see, you can run any Java application using Docker without installing JDK, Maven, or Gradle, without worrying about version conflicts or other complications associated with a non-containerized development, run-time, or test environment.
+Any Java application can run with Docker without installing JDK, Maven, or Gradle, and without worrying about version conflicts or other complications associated with a non-containerized development, run-time, or test environment.